Bipartisan lawmakers reach ‘tentative’ infrastructure deal

-A bipartisan group of senators announced on Thursday they had reached a “tentative” infrastructure deal that funds major improvements to the nation’s roads and bridges to skepticism from both Democrats and Republicans.
+A bipartisan group of senators announced on Thursday they had reached a “tentative” infrastructure deal that funds major improvements to the nation’s roads and bridges, but both Democrats and Republicans voiced deep skepticism that the compromise would survive.

 “Our group — comprised of 10 senators, 5 from each party — has worked in good faith and reached a bipartisan agreement on a realistic, compromise framework to modernize our nation’s infrastructure and energy technologies,” the senators said in a joint statement.
 “This investment would be fully paid for and not include tax increases.”

-The group, which is led by Democratic Sen. Kyrsten Sinema of Arizona and GOP Sen. Mitt Romney of Utah, is eyeing upwards of $1.2 trillion in infrastructure spending.
+The group, which is led by Democratic Sen. Kyrsten Sinema of Arizona and Republican Sen. Mitt Romney of Utah, is eyeing upwards of $1.2 trillion in infrastructure spending.
 Of that sum, $579 billion would be new revenue coming from sources not yet defined.

 Despite the announcement, the deal has yet to be presented to either the White House or congressional leaders.
-It is unclear if either will find it acceptable.
+It is unclear whether either will find it acceptable.

-Earlier this week, President Bident opted to jettison talks with Senate Republicans on the topic because of the party’s unwillingness to compromise on raising taxes to pay for new infrastructure spending.
+Earlier this week, President Bident opted to jettison talks with Senate Republicans on the topic because of the party’s unwillingness to raise taxes to pay for new infrastructure spending.

-White House press secretary Jen Psaki said the GOP’s rejection of hikes in corporate and income taxes “did not, in [Mr. Biden’s] view, meet the essential needs of our country to restore our roads and bridges, prepare us for our clean energy future, and create jobs.”
+White House press secretary Jen Psaki said the GOP’s rejection of increases in corporate and income taxes “did not, in [Mr. Biden’s] view, meet the essential needs of our country to restore our roads and bridges, prepare us for our clean energy future, and create jobs.”

 Although the White House publicly encouraged the talks led by Ms. Sinema and Mr. Romney, it remains to be seen whether their decision to reject tax increases will be a red line.
+At the moment, Mr. Biden is not rushing to embrace the deal.

+“Questions need to be addressed, particularly around the details of both policy and pay for, among other matters,” the White House said in a statement responding to news of the tentative agreement.

-Similarly, both Democrats and Republicans are wary of a bipartisan infrastructure deal.
+Similarly, factions in both parties on Capitol Hill are wary of a bipartisan infrastructure deal.

 Progressive Democrats, in particular, fear a smaller spending package will prioritize fixing the nation’s roads and bridges, over combating climate change.
 As such, prominent figures on the left have threatened to withhold their support if the bipartisan package is not “sufficiently green.”

-“There is little appetite in our caucus for an infrastructure plan that ignores the greatest crisis, the most existential crisis that we face,” said Sen. Martin Heinrich, a New Mexico Democrat and avowed environmentalist.
+“There is little appetite in our caucus for an infrastructure plan that ignores the greatest crisis, the most existential crisis that we face,” said Sen. Martin Heinrich, New Mexico Democrat and an avowed environmentalist.

-Democratic Sen. Ed Markey of Massachusetts, the author of the Green New Deal, was even blunter, declaring on social media: “no climate, no deal.”
+Democratic Sen. Edward J. Markey of Massachusetts, the author of the Green New Deal, was even blunter, declaring on social media: “no climate, no deal.”

-Complicating matters is that it is unclear whether Republicans will opt to back the deal.
+Complicating matters is that it is unclear whether Republicans would back the deal.

 Many GOP lawmakers have balked at the overall sum being discussed, with some arguing anything above $1 trillion is a non-starter.
 Furthermore, Republicans also remain conflicted over how to pay for the new spending, something the bipartisan group has refrained from making public.

 This means that Mr. Biden will have to rely on near-universal support from Democrats, who only narrowly control Congress, to get any deal across the finish line.

-The reality has progressives empowered.
+And that reality has progressives feeling empowered.

 The Congressional Progressive Caucus counts at least 92 Democrats among its membership in the House.
-Although no such association exists within the Senate, progressives make up at least a quarter of the chamber’s Democratic majority.
+Although no such association exists within the Senate, progressives make up at least a quarter of that chamber’s Democratic majority.

 “I don’t know that there’s a scenario in which you can lose 10 Democrats and get 60 votes in the Senate [to overcome a filibuster], so this package ultimately is going to have to have the sign off of every single Democrat,” said Sen. Chris Murphy, Connecticut Democrat.